AloXado320/rom-manager-2-c/README.md

 1. Levels with fog made in editor need their setcombines changed.
 	* Change the 2nd cycle value to "0, 0, 0, COMBINED, 0, 0, 0, COMBINED"
-	* The cmd prompt will print out warnings whenever fog is encountered.
-Use that to look at the levels with fog.
+	* Import instructions will notify you of levels that have fog.

 2. Appended roms may use different object banks which must be manually handled to prevent crashes.

+3. Actors will need to be manually included to group files.

 ## Successful results